Honor the Lord

 A person of high social position and accompanying wealth was automatically an honored or weighty person in society.

-Having honor for God is something that should come from our heart.
+Having honor for God is something that should come from our hearts.
 It is easy to say or do things that sound or look like you are honoring God but not really honoring Him in your heart.
 Honor is a heart issue.

 Mark 7:6 He answered and said unto them, Well hath Esaias prophesied of you hypocrites, as it is written, This people honoureth me with their lips, but their heart is far from me.

 One could be honored because of heroic feats of courage or fidelity.
 The mighty men of David made a name for themselves.
 God is also to be honored.
 God’s name is glorious in righteousness, faithfulness, judgment, and in salvation.
-He is to be honored not only because of His position as sovereign head of the universe and being the author of salvation but because of His unsurpassed character in all realms.
+He is to be honored not only because of His position as sovereign head of the universe and being the author of salvation but also because of His unsurpassed character in all realms.

 Proverbs 22:4 By humility and the fear of the LORD are riches, and honour, and life.